-The ground-breaking Operational Grievance Mechanism at MRM ("MRM OGM") in Mozambique has recently undergone a re-structure following a review of the functioning of the OGM and the roles of various stakeholders within it, based on (i) the UNGPs, (ii) learning from the MRM OGM's 2020-2022 experience, and (iii) lessons learned from other operational-level grievance mechanisms.
+In 2023-2024 the ground-breaking Operational Grievance Mechanism at MRM ("MRM OGM") underwent a re-structure following a review of the functioning of the OGM and the roles of various stakeholders within it, based on (i) the UNGPs, (ii) learning from the MRM OGM's 2020-2022 experience, and (iii) lessons learned from other operational-level grievance mechanisms.
 The re-structured OGM takes a mediation-based approach with all claims sought to be resolved through dialogue and mediation.

 In 2022 Gemfields launched an OGM at Kagem ("Kagem OGM") for communities nearby the Kagem Emerald Mine.
 It is established and run in accordance with the UNGPs.
 Its structure resulted from significant stakeholder engagement, including with local community members, learnings from other operational-level grievances mechanisms and input from human rights experts.
+In 2024 the Kagem OGM received two grievances related to potential allegations of modern slavery.
+Two individuals had been working informally at Kagem, after allegedly being promised a job.
+The individuals were provided with shelter and food but no formal pay.
+Both grievances have been remedied under the Kagem OGM.